Hungarian nobility: Development

 The term "noble" was rarely used and poorly defined before the 13th century: it could refer to a courtier, a landowner with judicial powers, or even to a common warrior.
 The existence of a diverse group of warriors, who were subjected to the monarch, royal officials or prelates is well documented.
 The castle warriors, who were exempt from taxation, held hereditary landed property around the royal castles.
-Light-armored horsemen, known as lövők (or archers), and armed castle folk, mentioned as őrök (or guards), defended the borderlands.
+Lightly armored horsemen, known as lövők (or archers), and armed castle folk, mentioned as őrök (or guards), defended the borderlands.

 Golden Bulls

 Official documents from the end of the 12th century only mentioned court dignitaries and ispáns as noblemen.
 This group had adopted most elements of chivalric culture.
 They regularly named their children after Paris of Troy, Hector, Tristan, Lancelot and other heroes of Western European chivalric romances.
 The first tournaments were held around the same time.

 The regular alienation of royal estates is well-documented from the 1170s.
 The monarchs granted immunities, exempting the grantee's estates from the jurisdiction of the ispáns, or even renouncing royal revenues that had been collected there.
 Béla III (r.
-1172–1196) was the first Hungarian monarch to give away a whole county to a nobleman: he granted Modrus in Croatia to Bartholomew of Krk in 1193, stipulating that he was to equip warriors for the royal army.
+1172–1196) was the first Hungarian monarch to give away a whole county to a nobleman: he granted Modrus in Croatia to Bartholomew of Krk in 1193, stipulating that the grantee was to equip warriors for the royal army.
 Béla's son, Andrew II (r.
 1205–1235), decided to "alter the conditions" of his realm and "distribute castles, counties, lands and other revenues" to his officials, as he narrated in a document in 1217.
 Instead of granting the estates in fief, with an obligation to render future services, he gave them as allods, in reward for the grantee's previous acts.
 The great officers who were the principal beneficiaries of his grants were mentioned as barons of the realm from the late 1210s.

 Donations of such a large scale accelerated the development of a wealthy group of landowners, most descending from a high-ranking kindred.
-Some wealthy landowners could afford to build stone castles in the 1220s.
+Some wealthy landowners could afford to build stone castles.
 Closely related aristocrats were distinguished from other lineages through a reference to their (actual or presumed) common ancestor with the words de genere ("from the kindred").
 Families descending from the same kindred adopted similar insignia.
 The author of the Gesta Hungarorum fabricated genealogies for them and emphasized that they could never be excluded from "the honor of the realm", that is from state administration.